 In both web and app views, the Clicks metric group provides your Google Ads cost and click data.
 Additionally, if you’ve set up Goals or Ecommerce, you'll also get useful calculated metrics like Revenue per Click (RPC) and Return on Ad Spend (ROAS).

 The calculation for ROAS is ((ecommerce revenue + total goal value) / advertising cost).

 Choose a dimension to analyze

-By default, you'll see the Account dimension, which shows you the names of your individual AdWords accounts.
-If you're more familiar with identifying accounts by their Customer IDs, you can add AdWords Customer ID as a Secondary Dimension.
+By default, you'll see the Account dimension, which shows you the names of your individual Google Ads accounts.
+If you're more familiar with identifying accounts by their Customer IDs, you can add Google Ads Customer ID as a Secondary Dimension.

 To further segment your data at the account level, add Campaign or Ad Group as a Secondary Dimension.
 Alternatively, switch the Primary Dimension to Campaign or Ad Group to view data for just these dimensions.